Bushehr Nuclear Power Plant: Construction by German companies

-In 1975, German Kraftwerk Union AG, a joint venture of Siemens AG and AEG-Telefunken, signed a contract worth US$4–6 billion to build the pressurized water reactor nuclear power plant.
+In 1975, German Kraftwerk Union AG, a joint venture of Siemens and AEG-Telefunken, signed a contract worth US$4–6 billion to build the pressurized water reactor nuclear power plant.
 The work was begun in the same year.
-The two 1,196 MWe reactors, subcontracted to ThyssenKrupp AG, were based on the Convoy design (see Konvoi (Kernkraftwerk) on the German Wikipedia) and identical with the second reactor unit of the German Biblis Nuclear Power Plant.
+The two 1,196 MWe reactors, subcontracted to ThyssenKrupp for building the containment, was identical with the second reactor unit B of the German Biblis Nuclear Power Plant.
 The first reactor was to be finished by 1980 and the second one by 1981.

+Around 5,500 Germans lived in the camp belonging to the construction site, including around 2,800 family members.
+The infrastructure included the German school abroad in Bushehr, the hospital and an own television studio.
+There has never been another German construction site abroad on this scale.

 Kraftwerk Union was eager to work with the Iranian government because, as its spokesman said in 1976, "To fully exploit our nuclear power plant capacity, we have to land at least three contracts a year for delivery abroad.
 The market here is about saturated, and the United States has cornered most of the rest of Europe, so we have to concentrate on the third world."

 Kraftwerk Union fully withdrew from the Bushehr nuclear project in July 1979, after work stopped in January 1979, with one reactor 50% complete, and the other reactor 85% complete.
 They said they based their action on Iran's non-payment of $450 million in overdue payments.
 The company had received $2.5 billion of the total contract.
 Their cancellation came after certainty that the Iranian government would unilaterally terminate the contract themselves, following the 1979 Iranian Revolution, which led to a crisis in Iran's relations with the West.
 Shortly afterwards, Iraq invaded Iran and the nuclear program was stopped until the end of the war.

 In 1984, Kraftwerk Union did a preliminary assessment to see if it could resume work on the project, but declined to do so while the Iran–Iraq War continued.
 In April of that year, the U.S. State Department said, "We believe it would take at least two to three years to complete construction of the reactors at Bushehr."
 The spokesperson also said that the light water power reactors at Bushehr "are not particularly well-suited for a weapons program."
 The spokesman went on to say, "In addition, we have no evidence of Iranian construction of other facilities that would be necessary to separate plutonium from spent reactor fuel."
 The reactors were then damaged by multiple Iraqi air strikes from 1984 to 1988, during the Iran–Iraq War.